alextanhongpin/evolutionary-architecture/code-structure.md

   updateUser(user) {
     // Updates the user's updated_at date
     // Refer to the data injection pattern above
-  }
+    // NOTE: On second thought, it should not modify the entity, rather it should return just the new values to the entity.
+    // so rather than update user, it should be generateUser<FieldName>() }
 }
 // It can also be an anonymous function, since the domain can be dynamic, and you might end up with different variation of this factory pattern.